 The first alternative is to give the home supervisor the role of lead supervisor with full responsibility for EU operations, branches as well as subsidiaries.
-This is the proposal from the European Financial Services Round Table (EFR).
-The lead supervisor would be the single point of contact for reporting and would validate and authorise internal models, approve capital and liquidity allocations and decide about on-site inspections.
+This is the proposal from the European Financial Services Roundtable (EFR).
+The lead supervisor would be the single point of contact for reporting and would validate and authorise internal models, approve capital and liquidity allocations, decide about on-site inspections.
 In short, the lead supervisor would have full supervisory responsibility.
-The lead supervisor would be complemented with a college of supervisors, which would "serve as a conduit for close information-sharing and interaction amongst supervisors" and ensure that host countries' interests are taken into account.
-Disagreements between supervisors would "be resolved by means of a mediation mechanism".
-In a crisis situation, the lead supervisor would coordinate a management team representing the college of supervisors.
-This team would also have to coordinate with central banks, deposit guarantee schemes and finance ministries.
-For central banks, the EFR suggests that these would create an arrangement that mirrors that of the lead supervisor, with the home national central bank taking the role as The first alternative is to give the home supervisor the role of lead supervisor.
+The role of host supervisors would be as advisers in a college of supervisors.
+However, host supervisors would have no formal power.
+Also, when it comes to financial stability and crisis management, the lead supervisor would only have a national mandate.
+Thus, there would still be a need for cross-border regulatory cooperation.